Japan on backfoot in global PR war with China after Abe shrine visit

 Still, some in Japan fear that China's PR blitz is having an impact on world opinion.

-"A lie is repeated so that people are brainwashed and start to believe it," Akira Sato, head of the ruling Liberal Democratic Party's panel on defence policy told Reuters.
+"A lie is repeated so that people are brainwashed and start to believe it," Akira Sato, head of the ruling Liberal Democratic Party's panel on defense policy told Reuters.

 Echoed a Western diplomat in Beijing: "China is being successful at getting its message across while Japan keeps saying stupid things like questioning the existence of comfort women.
 I think (China) has changed opinions."